2d QCD and Integrability, Part II: Generalized QCD: Introduction

 To make progress on this front, in this paper we continue our exploration of toy models that are amenable to analytical methods but exhibit qualitative features similar to more realistic, yet complicated examples of four-dimensional gauge theories.
 Specifically, we study a class of theories in $1+1$ dimensions called {\it generalized QCD} in the large $N_c$ limit.
 These are generalizations of the two-dimensional QCD (also known as the 't Hooft model) and are described by the {\it generalized Yang-Mills}, with Lagrangian given by $\mathcal{L}\propto {\rm tr}\, B\wedge F -{\rm tr} \, V(B)$, coupled to quarks in the fundamental representation of the gauge group.

 In our previous paper \cite{Ambrosino:2023dik}, building on the results of \cite{Fateev_2009}, we demonstrated that the integral equation that determines the spectrum of mesons in the 't Hooft model can be reformulated into a finite difference equation that takes the form of the TQ-Baxter equations --- the equations that determine the spectrum of integrable systems.
-Based on this reformulation, we obtained systematic asymptotic expansions of the mass spectrum and the wavefunctions.
+This reformulation also enables asymptotic expansions of the mass spectrum and the wavefunctions.

 As with the 't Hooft model, for a class of potentials $V(B)$ the generalized QCD at large $N_c$ has stable mesonic bound states with a discrete spectrum.
 Thanks to the simplification that occurs at large $N_c$, the mass spectrum can be computed explicitly by solving integral equations that generalize the one for the 't Hooft model.
 In this paper, we show that these generalized equations can also be recast into the TQ-Baxter equation, which turns out to be remarkably simple and universal: \beq Q(\nu+2i)+Q(\nu-2i)-2 Q(\nu)=T(\nu)Q(\nu)\comma \eeq where the dependence on the potential $V(B)$ is contained entirely in the transfer matrix $T(\nu)$, which can be computed in a closed form for any given potential.
 See \eqref{eq:TQBaxter} for details.
-As in the 't Hooft model, this reformulation enables systematic asymptotic expansions of the mass spectrum and the wavefunctions.
+As in the 't Hooft model, this reformulation potentially enables systematic asymptotic expansions of the mass spectrum and the wavefunctions although we leave its detailed study for the future work.